cloudfoundry-community/cfseeker/README.md

 # cfseeker

 Tool to find where apps on your Cloud Foundry are.
-WIP at the moment.

-  Right now, the local standalone version can tell you your app locations when connected to a Cloud Foundry and BOSH.
-It can also currently run as a server with an API that will allow you to access the functions available through the CLI remotely.
-There is now a Web UI that can be accessed by navigating to the root endpoint of the listening server.
+Can run as a local standalone version which can tell you your app locations when configured to connect to a Cloud Foundry and (optionally) a BOSH.
+It can also run as a server with an API that will allow you to access the functionality of the tool through an HTTP API (documented below).

-## Goals

-Support local standalone version, server with web UI, and cli to interact with server.
+There is now a Web UI that uses the HTTP API which can be accessed by navigating your browser to the root (/) endpoint of a listening cfseeker server.
+Using the tool with the `--target` (`-t`) flag set as a cfseeker URL to contact, the tool can also run its commands as a CLI that contacts the web API for you.

 ## Web UI